-Zoonotic disease or zoonoses are terms used to describe an infection or disease that can be transmitted from an animal to a human being.
+Zoonotic disease or zoonoses are terms used to describe an infection or disease that can be transmitted from an animal to a human.

 Are there many zoonoses?

-Altogether, well over a hundred diseases are capable of being transmitted from animals to humans, although most are rare in North America.
-All domestic animals including dogs, cats, birds, horses, cows, sheep, goats and rabbits can potentially spread diseases to people, but rarely does this actually occur.
-If pet owners exercise basic hygiene principles, especially hand washing, most of these potential diseases can be avoided.
+Altogether, well over 100 diseases can be transmitted from animals to humans, although most are rare in North America.
+All domestic animals, including dogs, cats, birds, horses, cows, sheep, goats, and rabbits can potentially spread diseases to people, but it rarely occurs.
+Most of these potential diseases can be avoided if pet owners exercise basic hygiene principles, especially hand washing.

-How great is the risk of contracting a zoonotic disease from my dog?
+Am I at risk for contracting a zoonotic disease from my dog?

 Current evidence supports the fact that pet dogs pose a minimal zoonotic risk to their human companions.
-Your risk may be slightly higher if you have a compromised immune system from disease or medication, such as:
+Risk may be slightly higher in people with a compromised immune system from disease or medication, such as:

-- Pregnant women (a fetus's immune system is not fully developed, and the pregnant woman's immune system is altered so that she won't reject the fetus)
+- people who are pregnant (the fetal immune system is not fully developed, and the pregnant person's immune system is altered during pregnancy)

-If you fall into one of these categories, it doesn't mean you have to give up your pet!
-It simply means that you should take some basic precautions such monitoring your dog for any signs of illness, washing your hands after extensive handling of your dog, and avoiding direct contact with your dog's feces or urine.
+If you fall into one of these categories, it does not mean you have to give up your pet.
+It simply means that you should take some precautions, such as monitoring your dog for any signs of illness, washing your hands after extensive handling of your dog, and avoiding direct contact with your dog's feces or urine.

-It is important to keep in mind that numerous studies prove that the benefits of having a pet far outweigh the risks.
-Sharking your home with a pet is often just what the doctor ordered!
+It is important to keep in mind that numerous studies prove the benefits of having a pet far outweigh the risks.
+Sharing your home with a pet is often just what the doctor ordered.